 Individual Examination scores are released ONLY to the individual candidate.
-Results will not be given via telephone, fax or email.
 NEITHER NCQLP OR PSI CAN DISCUSS ANYTHING RELATED TO AN INDIVIDUAL WITH ANYONE OTHER THAN THAT INDIVIDUAL.
 Successful candidate names may be listed in NCQLP member organizations' publications.

 23. Disclaimer